wp-plugins/jomres/readme.txt

 = Jomres 8.1.8 31/07/2014

-<span class="label label-success">Feature</span> Refactored javascript and css file handling.
+Refactored javascript and css file handling.
 Older method was growing to become clumsy, new process automatically creates consolidation scripts (where as many .js files as is practical are presented as one file) and .js and .css files are automatically minified.
 All new .js and .css files can be supplied un-minified, if the file is ever modifed the served, minified and/or consolidated version of that file is automatically updated.
-<span class="label label-success">Feature</span> Updated dump template vars functionality (Site Configuration -> Debugging).
+Updated dump template vars functionality (Site Configuration -> Debugging).
 Instead of using older patTemplate dump function we now output the name of the individual template and on hover the variables available to the template are shown.
 It's not pretty, but it makes it very easy for site integrators to identify Jomres template files that they may wish to modify.

 Improved price overlay, added ability to switch it on and off, changed the output a little to use new strings and calculations based on how prices are stored.
 Improved new functionality related to finding the number of days in the property list search results.